Siddharth-Chand/Power-BI-Dashboard/README.md

 # Power-BI-Dashboard
 HR_Analytics Dashboard using PowerBI

-Developed an insightful HR Analytics dashboard using Power BI to provide insights to the HR team regarding the attrition in the company
+Developed an insightful HR Analytics dashboard using Power BI to provide insights to the HR team regarding the attrition in the company.

 Built interactive dashboards with charts, graphs, and KPIs (such as Attrition Rate , average salary, total Employees) to effectively present HR data.

 Utilized technical skills including Power BI, KPI, data cleaning, Power Query, and data visualization techniques through bar charts, column charts, pie charts, donut charts, and heatmaps.

 Insights